MakerBay/Coral_Reef_Mapping_Drone/3_Boat Software/README.md

 https://ardupilot.org/copter/docs/common-lua-scripts.html

-# Codes that is being used
+# Codes that are being used

 ## Location
 Location() - Allocate an empty location object